JShollaj/AWS-Machine-Learning/AWS MLE Study Guide.md

 The main difference is that:

 - Batch load requires processing data over all (or most data) in a dataset with large batches of data.
 Latency is usually in minutes or hours.
-(Use BATCH or Glue)
+(Use BATCH or Glue).
+AWS Glue is an event driven ETL tool which has many features such as no code, monitoring data quality, data prep etc.

 - Streaming processes in real time in micro-batches in seconds or milliseconds for simple functions (Kinesis or MSK).